 Approaches to Atmospheric Methane Removal

-There are several approaches in very early exploration to accelerate the breakdown of atmospheric methane.
+There are several potential approaches to accelerate the breakdown of atmospheric methane.
 All of these are either in early research stages, or are ideas that haven’t received much if any research attention yet.
 In each case, fundamental questions remain about their feasibility, scalability, and side effects.
 Research funding is a bottleneck for much of the field.

 Learn more about key considerations per approach